A Unified Theory of Multiple-Access and Interference Channels via Approximate Capacity Regions for the MAC-IC-MAC: Introduction

-\end{enumerate} Previous related works are summarized as follows.
-Multiple access channels are the best understood multi-terminal networks with the capacity region fully determined by Ahlswede \cite{ahlswede1973multi} and Liao \cite{liao1972multiple}.
-The key papers on interference channels are \cite{carleial1975case,han1981new,kramer2006review,telatar2007bounds,etkin2008gaussian}.
-For the interference channel, the Han-Kobayashi achievable scheme (H-K scheme) in \cite{han1981new} as well as its alternative superposition coding scheme of \cite{chong2008han} (referred to henceforth as the CMG scheme) lead to the best inner bound to the capacity region known to date.
-Telatar and Tse \cite{telatar2007bounds} found an outer bound for the so-called semi-deterministic interference channel and quantified the gap to the CMG inner bound.
+For the interference channel, the Han-Kobayashi achievable scheme (HK scheme) in \cite{han1981new}, as well as its alternative, the CMG scheme of \cite{chong2008han}, give the (same) best inner bound to the capacity region known to date.
+Telatar and Tse \cite{telatar2007bounds} found an outer bound for the class of semi-deterministic interference channels and quantified the gap to the CMG inner bound.
 For Gaussian scalar and vector interference channels, Etkin et al \cite{etkin2008gaussian} and Karmakar and Varanasi \cite{karmakar2013capacity} characterized approximate capacity regions to within constant, channel coefficient- and SNR-independent gaps, respectively.